shulale/SPAC/README.md

 Please see full description of ICO related SPAC in Wiki

-Escrow - collects and hold funds of ICO participants
+Escrow - collects and holds funds of ICO participants

 Warrant - enable token holder to invest more capital at a pre-determined price